I took the Moon for a walk – Carolyn Curtis and Alison Jay

 I recently met Vikram Seth who told me he was writing a sequel, to be called A Suitable Girl, about finding a wife for Latha’s grandson.
 I don’t know if this is true – he’d been enjoying free champagne at a book launch – but I do hope so.
 I was equally thrilled to hear that the putative sequel to Wolf Hall is in fact going to be two sequels.
 I love Mantel’s writing, and this book in particular.
 Incidentally, I also know someone who read Wolf Hall on his iPhone – not Kindle, not even an iPad He must have a good memory because most people I know consulted the character list every few pages.
 A testimony to the relentless power of this book, as much as his determination.

-Posted in Uncategorized | Leave a comment
+Posted in Books | Leave a comment

 11.22.63 – Stephen King